About Us

 Vijay Owens, Dog Care

-After moving to Virginia in 2004 to raise her two daughters with her musician husband Charles, Vijay worked as a nanny for many years: work that to her delight often included walking the family dog.
-Once her girls reached their teen years Vijay decided she wanted to retire from nannying and work with animals again and got a job on the cat care team at Charlottesville Albemarle SPCA.
+Vijay was born and raised in New York City.
+After earning a journalism degree from Binghamton University Vijay returned to NYC where she helped out at her stepmother’s pet care business and worked at Doubleday publishing.
+Vijay moved to Virginia in 2004 to raise her two kids with her musician husband Charles, Vijay worked as a nanny for many years: work that to her delight often included walking the family dog.
+Once her kids reached their teen years Vijay retired from nannying and joined the cat care team at Charlottesville Albemarle SPCA.
+After leaving CASPCA in 2019 Vijay started at the Cottages as a fill-in person and is now up to 4 days a week.
+Vijay now lives in Richmond with her family, 2 cats, and an ever increasing number of chickens.

 Stacey Jackson, Dog Care